tomasbjerre/serverless-server-spawner/README.md

 Repositories are recognized using configurable matchers.
 A matcher:

 - Determines a fitting name
-- How to preparare the repository before start
+- How to prepare the repository before start
 - How to start the server

 As the servers are spawned it will keep track of all processes.
 Provides an API as well as a dashboard showing status of the setup.